SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture7_Hash_Tables.md

    stores the distance they are from their hash location, an item that has a lower distance is considered richer.

-   The implmentation is basically the same as `Linear Probe Hashing` except for the `insert` operation.
+   The implementation is basically the same as `Linear Probe Hashing` except for the `insert` operation.

    * Insert